 On my way out of the canyon I saw some caballeros on horse back crossing the river to collect the day's earnings and replenish the wares for the next round of tourists to visit the canyon.

 I traveled to a few more destinations within the park and was pleasantly surprised at all the visual offerings Big Bend showed me.
 Be sure to make Big Bend National park a destination in your future, plan to spend a few nights in the park as it is hard to see all in a day or two.
-The Park covers close to 1 million acres and you can be alone most of the time.
-I saw only a few people during my stay.
-At night and in the morning no one was around and the camp sites are just a railroad tie marking the space to park your vehicle.
+The Park covers close to 1 million acres making it easy to be alone most of the time.
 You can stay at the Basin, rent a room, have a meal and go to the gift shop.
 The rest of the park is wild and magnificent.

 These are some of my favorite plants.
 The Sotol spire can grow up to twenty feet.
 The root of the Sotol plant can be made into a liquor similar to tequila.
 Look for it at Twin Liquors.....Yum!